 - Whether they are RAID or non-RAID

-For instance, an SATA expansion card with SATA 3 ports and RAID utility will be more expensive and larger compared to a non-RAID expansion card with SATA 1 expansion ports.
+For instance, an SATA expansion card with SATA 3 ports and RAID utility will be more expensive than a non-RAID expansion card with SATA 1 expansion ports.

-These expansion card can be installed directly into the smaller PCIe slots Because PCIe is much faster than SATA, you barely get a performance hit unless you’re using too many slots on a multiplier card that’s connected to a lower-performance PCIe slot.
+This expansion card can be installed directly into the smaller PCIe slots.
+Because PCIe is much faster than SATA, you barely get a performance hit unless you use too many places on a multiplier card connected to a lower-performance PCIe slot.

 Also Read: Devices that Plug into PCIe Slots

 When determining how many SATA ports you need, pay attention to your needs first so that you don’t end up purchasing a board with far more SATA ports than you need or one with fewer slots.

 While there’s no big deal with having more than enough SATA ports, having fewer can be costly.
 So, to be on the safe side, ensure you take your needs into account.

 A safe bet is to always go with three or more ports.
 This way, you could potentially use one for a SATA SSD for fast boot times, one for HDD for data storage, one for an optical disk drive, and the last as a spare for future use.

 1. What are some common devices that require a SATA port, and how many ports do they typically require?

 Common devices that require a SATA port include hard disk drives, solid-state drives, optical drives, and some types of expansion cards.
 The number of SATA ports required will depend on the number of devices you plan to connect to your system.
 For example, a typical desktop computer may require at least two SATA ports for a primary hard drive and a DVD drive.